 Table of Contents

 Today’s Walk: 23.3 km (14.5 mi)

 Today is a fairly easy day walking as far as the Camino goes.
 Most of the day is through vineyards and along easy tracks underfoot.
-The maximum change in elevation over the day is about 70 meters.
+The maximum change in elevation over the day is about 70 meters (230 ft).

 There are water fountains well spaced throughout the day.

-Columbrianos is a modern town with a ancient heart in the centre being one of the oldest towns in the Bierzo.
+Columbrianos is a modern town with an ancient heart in the center being one of the oldest towns in the Bierzo.
 There are two hermitages dedicated to St John and St Blase, and the Parish Church of San Esteban.

 On the two rounded hills to the north sit two pre-Roman castros.

 It will take little more than two minutes to walk through Fuentes Nuevas.